yangfangs/physpetools/README.rst

     -f a
         rapid Bootstrap analysis and search for best­scoring ML tree in one program run.

-    -m PROTGAMMAJTTX
+    -m
-        Model of Binary (Morphological), Nucleotide, Multi­State, or Amino Acid Substitution, physpe set default is PROTGAMMAJTTX.
+        Model of Binary (Morphological), Nucleotide, Multi­State, or Amino Acid Substitution, The physpe set default is PROTGAMMAJTTX.

     -p
-        Specify a random number seed for the parsimony inferences. physep set default is 12345.
+        Specify a random number seed for the parsimony inferences.
+The physep set default is 12345.

     -x
-        Specify an integer number (random seed) and turn on rapid bootstrapping. physpe set default is 12345
+        Specify an integer number (random seed) and turn on rapid bootstrapping.
+The physpe set default is 12345

     -#
-        Specify the number of alternative runs on distinct starting trees. physpe set default is 100.
+        Specify the number of alternative runs on distinct starting trees.
+The physpe set default is 100.

 Frequently Asked Questions (FAQ)